 Mandatory social medical insurance is in effect since the beginning of 2020.
-According to the established rates of deductions, employers pay 3% of the employee's salary amount (\leq than 10 MS); employees, including the persons receiving income under civil contracts - 2% of their income; individual entrepreneurs, farm households and privately practicing persons - 5% of 1.4 MS; and direct payers - 5% of 1 MS.
+According to the established rates of deductions, employers pay 3% of the employee's salary amount (≤ than 10 MS); employees, individual entrepreneurs, farm households and privately practicing persons - 5% of 1.4 MS; and direct payers - 5% of 1 MS.